Category Archives: Travel

 On to the Bass Strait Maritime Centre, Devonport.
 Not huge but lots to look at.

 Our excellent tour guide, Colleen, had promised us that she’d saved the best till last.
 And so it was.
 We drove to Home Hill, the home of Joseph Lyons (1879-1939), Australia’s only (so far) Tasmanian Prime Minister (1932-39) and his wife Enid (1897-1981) who became a notable public figure in her own right after her husband’s early death – she was the first woman elected to federal parliament.
-After Dame Enid’s death the house now preserved and open to the public.
+After Dame Enid’s death the house was preserved and open to the public.
 As elsewhere, the volunteer guides were excellent.

 The house was built in 1916 when the Lyons married and extended as the family (12 children!) grew.
 It remains largely as it was when Dame Enid last lived there in 1981, complete with her original furnishings and memorabilia.
 It was interesting to see these, and I came away with my knowledge of Australian history significantly enhanced.